 - Scottish Road Works Register Management Group - assists the Commissioner (as keeper of the Register) in the development and day-to-day operational management of the Register.

-- Area RAUCs - there are five Area RAUCs which support and advise RAUC(S).
+- Area RAUCs - there are four Area RAUCs which support and advise RAUC(S).
 Below them are local RAUCs groups.